 Grading system: Your grade for the course will be based on the exams results, assignments from WebAssign, homework and quizzes.
-Each exam will consist of two parts: Part I and Part II.
+Each exam will consist of two parts: part I and part II.
 Part I includes basic problems which you have to solve completely and correctly.
 Part II includes more advanced problems.

-In order to get C as a letter grade, you have to meet the minimal requirements, namely, complete at least 75% of WebAssigns, do at least 60% of the homework correctly and fulfill the requirements of Part I on all exams, that is to solve all the problems from Part I completely and correctly.
+In order to get C as a letter grade, you have to meet the minimal requirements, namely, complete at least 75% of WebAssigns, do at least 60% of the homework correctly and fulfill the requirements of part I on all exams, that is to solve all the problems from part I completely and correctly.

-In order to get a grade higher than C, you have to meet the minimal requirements (do at least 75% of WebAssigns, do at least 60% of the homework correctly, do correctly Part I on all exams) and get some positive score in Part II.
+In order to get a grade higher than C, you have to meet the minimal requirements (do at least 75% of WebAssigns, do at least 60% of the homework correctly, do correctly part I on all exams) and get some positive score in part II.

-Make-up policy: You can make up incorrectly solved problems from Part I of the exams during specially assigned hours.
-Make-up procedure will be explained in details by your instructor.
-Make-ups for Midterms should be done within two week after the exam.
-No make-ups are allowed for homework, quizzes and Part II of the exams.
+Make-up policy: You can make up incorrectly solved problems from part I of the exams during the office hours of your instructor.
+Make-ups for Midterms should be done within a week after the exam.
+No make-ups are allowed for homework, quizzes and part II of the exams.
 No make-ups are allowed if you miss an exam without serious and documented reason.
+(A doctor note stating that you have visited the doctor's office for whatever reason will not be accepted as an excuse for not taking an exam.)